 Pen Bay Medical Center and Waldo County General Hospital officially begin operating as a unified system under the legal name of Coastal Healthcare Alliance on December 1, 2015.
 Each center remains the same, we’re simply offering our shared services and programs to the entire region.
 This collaboration allows us to enhance patient care, control the rising cost of healthcare and improve the health of people in the communities we serve.

-Since the beginning of the Pen Bay/Waldo collaboration process in the fall of 2014, we have successfully integrated more than 50 clinical and non-clinical programs.
+Since the beginning of the Pen Bay Medical Center/Waldo County General Hospital collaboration process in the fall of 2014, we have successfully integrated more than 50 clinical and non-clinical programs.
 These consolidated programs help us provide high-quality, specialty care to our friends and neighbors in a more efficient way.

 Thank you for trusting us with this process.
 Becoming one system in an alliance for a healthy Midcoast allows us to work better together for each and every patient—and family—we provide care for.

 D. Kent Clark, MD